manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(req.headers.host);

 will print *localhost:8000* to the screen, because we access the value that is available under key *host* of object *header*, which in turn is available under key *headers* of object *req*.
+There is no theoretical limit to how deep objects can be nested, but there usually is a practical limit, because nesting objects within objects means storing data after all, and our computers do not have unlimited storage space.

 Note how the following line won't work: